 - Some people develop pain that never goes away.
 Fibromyalgia and chronic back pain can be in this category.

 - General somatic pain is often treated with nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin) or naproxen (Naprosyn) or with acetaminophen (Tylenol).
-Sometimes, opioids, such as morphine, may be needed.
+Sometimes, opioids may be needed.